The River Rat: Production

 The film was written and directed by Thomas Rickman, who was nominated for an Academy Award in 1980 for his screenplay of Coal Miner's Daughter, also starring Tommy Lee Jones.
 The film was produced by Bob Larson (executive producer of Coal Miner's Daughter) and Michael Apted (who directed Coal Miner's Daughter) served as executive producer.
+Rickman had originally envisioned The River Rat as a novel during his time in Kentucky prior to becoming a screenwriter citing the literature of Flannery O’Connor, William Faulkner, and Mark Twain as well as the Southern landscape of the Tennessee River and Mississippi River from his childhood as inspirations.
+Rickman wrote the initial draft of The River Rat in the 70s after graduating from the American Film Institute, but no meaningful development came of the script until the success of the Coal Miner's Daughter.
 The film was a Larson/Rickman Production in association with the Sundance Institute.
 The original music was composed by Mike Post.

+Reception

+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.